cfchris/Relaxation/README.md

 Relaxation
 =====

+Is building a REST API in ColdFusion stressing you out?
+You need a little REST and Relaxation.

 Relaxation is a REST framework for ColdFusion that helps you build a REST API.
 And then it gets the heck out of your way.

-Is building a REST API stressing you out?
-You might need a little REST and Relaxation.

-Imagine if handling REST requests could be as easy as this:
+With Relaxation, handling REST requests can be as easy as this:

-	/* Somewhere in your initialization code */ application.Relaxation = new Relaxation.Relaxation( restConfigPath ).setBeanFactory( beanFactory );
+	/* Somewhere in your initialization code */ application.Relaxation = new Relaxation.Relaxation( "./RestConfig.json" ).setBeanFactory( application.BeanFactory );

-	/* In on request start (or wherever) */ result = application.Relaxation.handleRequest( CGI.PATH_INFO );
+	/* In onRequest (or wherever) */
+	result = application.Relaxation.handleRequest();
 	writeOutput(result.Output);

 There's a little more to it than that.
 But, I don't want to stress you out.
+If you want to know more, download the files and poke around the examples.
+Or whatever.
+No pressure.

 # License